Supplemental: The Problems of Hypnosis

 Induced hypnosis is often compared to "self-hypnosis" in which you enter into a relaxed, unfocussed state, but this is not a proper comparison.
 "Self-hypnosis" rarely puts you to sleep and never makes you suggestible.
 In fact, the term itself is not accurate.
 Induced hypnosis, on the other hand, bypasses your hippocampus, taking away your ability to evaluate things said to you as well as your ability to filter your own thoughts and actions or even your ability to self-actualize.
 You are completely at the mercy of anyone in your immediate environment.

 Some literature claims that you cannot be made to do anything during hypnosis that you have a strong aversion to, but then belies such claim by cavieting that some who "wish" they had such high morals turn out not to in reality and may thus succumb to an immoral suggestion.
 In other words, yes, a person can be made to break God's laws even though they would otherwise not be inclined to just because they normally have to resist temptation.
 But the fact is, because your hippocampus is shut down, your brain will actually allow you to do anything which it will let you dream about because it also shuts down in sleep.
 In sleep, we might dream about doing things we are normally repulsed by; even things we would never tell others about.
-In fact, such coud be based on a fear or be representative of something entirely unrelated, or triggered by a single word, or random succession of words, said that day.
+In fact, such could be based on a fear or be representative of something entirely unrelated, or triggered by a single word, or random succession of words, said that day.

 It is also said that you cannot be asked, while in a hypnotic state, to do something after you wake that your hippocampus would be inclined to filter.
 However, regardless of whether we accept that claim or not, you can be asked to do things while in a hypnotic state that you would otherwise filter as wrong.
 Even your memory of ever being in the state, and whatever happened in that state, can be blocked by the hypnotizer.
 Additionally, your thinking can also be altered so that you may come to different conclusions after hypnosis, changing how you respond to input.
 Thus it can fundamentally change how you cope with circumstances or how you interpret and respond to input from others and your environment, even if the suggestion causes cognitive dissonance.